CodeShayk/Schemio/DeveloperGuide.md

 > See example `CustomerQuery` implemented to be configured and run in parent mode below.
 > ```
->internal class CustomerQuery : BaseRootQuery<CustomerParameter, CustomerResult>
+>internal class CustomerQuery : BaseQuery<CustomerParameter, CustomerResult>
 >    {
->        public override void ResolveRootQueryParameter(IDataContext context)
+>        protected override void ResolveQueryParameter(IDataContext context, IQueryResult parentQueryResult)
 >        {
 >            // Executes as Parent or Level 1 query.
 >            // The query parameter is resolved using IDataContext parameter of data provider class.
+Parent query result will be null.
 >
 >            var customer = (CustomerContext)context;
 >            QueryParameter = new CustomerParameter